egovernments/municipal-services/pt-services-v2/README.md

 - Persister module for persistence.

-- PT calculator module to calculate tax for the given property.
+- propertytax calculator module to calculate tax for the given property.

 - MDMS service to verify master data